SebastianGlonner/docs/cheatsheets/unit-tests.md

 - Think decoupled, consider using dependency injection whenever useful / possible

 - Try behaviour driven test names, reading the tests gives information of the purpose / functionality of the software

+- Tests must be easy to read/understand, tests most likely hast no loops and conditions but are a list of commands tha will run through